I am a former maths teacher and owner of DoingMaths. I love writing about maths, its applications, and fun mathematical facts.

 Albert Einstein and His Thought Experiments

-At the beginning of the 20th century, a young German called Albert Einstein was pondering about the speed of light.
-He imagined that he was sat in a spaceship travelling at the speed of light while looking in a mirror in front of him.
+At the beginning of the 20th century, a young German called Albert Einstein (1879 - 1955) was pondering about the speed of light.
+He imagined that he was sitting in a spaceship travelling at the speed of light while looking in a mirror in front of him.

 When you look in a mirror, the light that has bounced off you is reflected back towards you by the surface of the mirror, hence you see your own reflection.